 If a particular transaction were subject to a 2.5% issuing-bank surcharge and a 1% Visa fee, dynamic conversion would make that resulting total of 3.5% available the acquiring side.

-That’s accomplished by converting the card’s currency, like Euros, to another currency, say dollars, before the transaction is handed over to the issuing side.
-That means the transaction is no longer a foreign transaction for the issuing side and it can no longer charge foreign-transaction fees.
+That’s accomplished by converting the card’s currency before the transaction is handed over to the issuing side.
+The transaction is no longer a foreign transaction for the issuing side and it can no longer charge foreign-transaction fees.

 The acquiring bank, the ISO, the processor, the merchant and Monex can then charge the 3.5% and split it, Murphy says.